xahmol/VDCScreenEditor2/README.md

 Description of contents of the disk image:

 - VDCSE                     (PRG):      Main executable
-- VDCSE.MACO                (PRG):      Machine code routines to be loaded in low memory
+- VDCSELMC                  (PRG):      Machine code routines to be loaded in low memory
+- VDCSEOVL1 - VDCOVL6       (PRG):      Application code overlay files 1 to 6
-- VDCSE.FALT                (PRG):      System font for alternative charset
+- VDCSEFALT                 (PRG):      System font for alternative charset
-- VDCSE.FSTD                (PRG):      System font for standard charset
+- VDCSEFSTD                 (PRG):      System font for standard charset
-- VDCSE.TSCR                (PRG):      Title screen
+- VDCSETSCR                 (PRG):      Title screen
-- VDCSE.HSC1                (PRG):      Help screen for main mode
+- VDCSEHSC1                 (PRG):      Help screen for main mode
-- VDCSE.HSC2                (PRG):      Help screen for character edit mode
+- VDCSEHSC2                 (PRG):      Help screen for character edit mode
-- VDCSE.HSC3                (PRG):      Help screen for select, move and line/box modes
+- VDCSEHSC3                 (PRG):      Help screen for select, move and line/box modes
-- VDCSE.HSC4                (PRG):      Help screen for write and color write modes
+- VDCSEHSC4                 (PRG):      Help screen for write and color write modes
-- VDCSE.PETV                (PRG):      Mapping table for visual PETSCII map
+- VDCSEPETV                 (PRG):      Mapping table for visual PETSCII map
 - VDCSE2PRG                 (PRG):      Executable of the VDCSE2PRG utility
-- VDCSE2PRG.ASS             (PRG):      BASIC header and assembly part for generating executables
+- VDCSE2PRGASS              (PRG):      BASIC header and assembly part for generating executables
-- VDCSE2PRG.MAC             (PRG):      Machine code helper routines of VDCSE2PRG
+- VDCSE2PRGMAC              (PRG):      Machine code helper routines of VDCSE2PRG

+All other files are supplied demo files:

+*Demo project files:*
+- *.proj are project meta data files.
+Load these to load the demo projects, including the corresponding screen and charsets.
+- *.scrn are screen files part of the projects
+- *.chrs are charset definition files for standard charsets of the projects
+- *.chra are charset definition files for alternate charsets of the projects

+*Raw PRG screen data files and SEQ BBS PETSCII data sequences for import (only on .d71 and .d81 image)*
+- *raw files are demonstration raw C64 PETSCII screen files to try in the PRG importer with VIC color conversion.
+All files uses an offset between text en colour data of 0, apart from 'loveisthedrugraw' that uses an offset of 288 (to demonstrate it is possible to use an offset and this was the offset in memory of the original C64 demo)
+- SEQ file type files: example for using the SEQ importer.
+VF7-V2-80X50 uses 80 by 50 dimension.

 (Fun fact: all screens have actually been created using VDCSE as editor)